blindner6/MST_sourceapp/README.md

 ## Known Issues:

-The pipeline uses hard-coded paths for several pieces of software which means it cannot be packaged and distributed yet.
+The pipeline uses several hard-coded paths for various software and thus cannot be packaged for distribution yet.